Surulere (song): Live performances

-"Surulere" won Best Collabo of the Year at the 2014 City People Entertainment Awards.
-It was nominated for Song of the Year at the 2014 MTV Africa Music Awards, and for Best Pop Single and Song of the Year at The Headies 2014.
-Furthermore, it was nominated for Hottest Single of the Year at the 2014 Nigeria Entertainment Awards.
-The music video for "Surulere" was nominated for Most Gifted West and Most Gifted Video of the Year at the 2014 Channel O Music Video Awards.
-The remix of "Surelere" was nominated for Best Collabo at the 2014 African Muzik Magazine Awards.

-Surulere Remix
+Surulere (Remix)

-The official remix of "Surulere" features vocals by Don Jazzy, Wizkid and Phyno.
-It appeared on the Siduction album and is a deviation from Dr SID's usual theme of love, romance and sex.
+The official remix of "Surulere" features guest vocals from Don Jazzy, Wizkid and Phyno.
+It appeared on the Siduction album and is a deviation from Dr SID's usual themes of love, romance and sex.
 The song was also produced by Don Jazzy and recorded in November 2013, at the Mavin Headquarters in Lekki, Lagos.

 Critical reception

 The remix of "Surulere" received mixed reviews from music critics.
-Jim Donnett of YNaija extensively said, "Wizkid sounds a bit rushed, at some point, he's losing timing on the beat and then later on, clashing harmonies with Don Jazzy.
-Phyno on the other hand, is genius.
-He gives a self composed, on point delivery and in his expected local dialect."
-A writer for Fuse.com.ng awarded the song 3 stars out of 5, commending its production and hidden sound.
-However, the writer said it would have been exceptional has Wizkid's verse being omitted.
-A writer for the website GTCrea8 criticized Wizkid and Phyno's inclusion on the track and said it "sounded like a rush job."
+Jim Donnett of YNaija applauded Phyno for giving "a self composed, on point delivery and in his expected local dialect", but ended up criticizing Wizkid for sounding "a bit rushed, losing timing on the beat, and clashing harmonies with Don Jazzy".
+A writer for Fuse.com.ng awarded the song 3 stars out of 5, commending its production while also stating that it would have been exceptional if Wizkid's verse was omitted altogether.
+The website GTCrea8 criticized Wizkid and Phyno's inclusion on the track and said it "sounded like a rush job."